gstaff/KiteWind-RTX/README.md

 Building the TensorRT-LLM engine may require at least 32 GB of RAM.

 #### Disk Space
 This app takes ~14 GB when dependencies are installed and the LLM engine files are included.
-The build dependencies for the LLM engine files take ~32 GB on disk.
+The build dependencies for the LLM engine files take ~50 GB on disk but can be removed once the ~4 GB engine file is built.

 #### Voice Input
 You will need a microphone or other audio input device to interact via the voice button.